whosonfirst/go-whosonfirst-graphviz/README.md

     	One or more placetypes to exclude
   -mode string
-    	Currently only '-mode repo' is supported (default "repo") -superseded_by
+    	Currently only '-mode repo' is supported (default "repo") -source value
+    	One or more filesystem based sources to use to read WOF ID data, which may or may not be part of the sources to graph.
+This is work in progress.
+  -superseded_by
     	Include superseded_by relationships
   -supersedes